Napa wineries are some of the best in the country, and the world.

 - Pace yourself.
 If there’s a wine you don’t like, then pour it out into their cisterns.
 You’ll get so much wine at each tasting, so don’t fill yourself up on wine that doesn’t appeal to you.
 Trust me, there’s more at the next spot.

 If you’re a lightweight, share a tasting amongst friends.
 I’m not a big drinker.
 I’m petite and I definitely don’t have the tolerance I used to.
 So when I do tastings, I’ll order one and share it with a friend.
 Each sample of each wine is at least 2-3 sips; couple that with 5 samples and you’ve basically got a full glass of wine.
 So, if you’re in the category of lightweights like I am, share your tastings.
 You’ll last longer through your day.
+This is also a great way to push your comfort zone and taste more wine than you maybe otherwise would if another friend decides to order a different tasting flight.

 The Napa winery connoisseurs are a great source of information.
 Talk to them and pay attention to the kinds of wines they serve and what goes into each one.
 One of the amazing things about Napa/Sonoma is not just the tastings, it’s the whole process.
 If you’re there, you may as well take advantage of it and absorb as much knowledge as you can.
 I personally find it fascinating (even if I don’t understand all of it) 🙂